SixArm/sixarm-macos-setup/README.md

 ## Defaults

-We set many system preferences and application defaults by using the command `defaults write`:
+We set many system preferences and application defaults by using the command `defaults write`.

   * <a href="bin/defaults-write-our-favorites.sh">defaults-write-our-favorites.sh</a>